emanuelemassaro/Mobility-US/README.md

 *Notice 1: this is preliminary analysis, has not yet been peer-reviewed and is updated daily as new data becomes available.
 This work is licensed under a Creative Commons Attribution 4.0 International License.*

-*Notice 2: This is preliminary work has not been shared yet with the public audiance.
+*Notice 2: This is preliminary work has not been shared yet with the public audience.
 It serves as proof of concept for the AXA Research Fund – Call for Proposals Covid-19.*

 *Notice 3: The same mobility analysis showed here for the US can be done for the different countries listed in the proposal.*